-- Actions by outsiders such as theft or embezzlement of assets or data, money laundering, etc. - Catastrophes, natural disasters and civil disorders that might cause damage to the Bank's assets.
-Emerging diseases, epidemics or pandemics that might cause a business interruption or disruption or alter the bank's normal business operations. - New laws and regulations, or changes to laws and regulations, in Thailand and overseas, which are likely to become more demanding causing significant changes to internal processes and operations in order to comply with the new laws and regulations.
+- Actions by outsiders such as theft or embezzlement of assets or data, money laundering, etc. - Catastrophes, natural disasters and civil disorders that might cause damage to the Bank's assets. - New laws and regulations, or changes to laws and regulations, in Thailand and overseas which are likely to become more demanding.

 The Bank understands that good operational risk management is vital to sustainable business success, particularly in the current environment where uncertainties, both domestic and international, prevail.
-The Bank therefore places great importance on effective operational risk management that provides sufficient coverage for all aspects of its operations and is well prepared to deal promptly with any unpredictable event, including compliance with regulations in Thailand and overseas which have become more demanding.
+The Bank therefore places great importance on effective operational risk management that provides sufficient coverage for all aspects of its operations, and is well prepared to deal promptly with any unpredictable event, including compliance with regulations in Thailand and overseas which has become more demanding.

-Furthermore, the Bank pays close attention to the quality of customer service and customer care, suitability of products and services sold, reinforcements in system security, information systems, and all electronic/digital channels as well as risk management of fraud related to bank products and services such as credit cards, ATM cards and electronic services to ensure customer confidence.
-In relation to new product and service launches, the product and service risks must be well analyzed, assessed and controlled to be at an acceptable level, and the appropriate risk control procedures must be in place.
+Furthermore, the Bank pays close attention to quality of customer service and customer care, suitability of products and services sold, reinforcement in system security, information systems, and all electronic/digital channels as well as risk management of fraud related to bank products and services such as credit cards, ATM cards and electronic services to ensure customer confidence.
+In relation to new product and service launches, the product and service risks must be well analyzed, assessed and controlled to be at the acceptable level, and the appropriate risk control procedures must be in place.